dosco/graphjin/README.md

 $ docker-compose up
 ```

-#### How to try with an authenticated user
+#### Try with an authenticated user

 In development mode you can use the `X-User-ID: 4` header to set a user id so you don't have to worries about cookies etc. This can be set using the *HTTP Headers* tab at the bottom of the web UI you'll see when you visit the above link.
-You can also directly run quries from the commandline like shown below.
+You can also directly run queries from the commandline like below.

 #### Querying the GQL endpoint